 So why do we need this at all?

-Another situation could be vacation planning in JIRA.
-A workflow guides the user (preferably in JIRA service desk) through a process where all the dates etc. are entered.
+Another situation could be vacation planning in Jira.
+A workflow guides the user (preferably in Jira Service Management (formerly: Jira Service Desk)) through a process where all the dates etc. are entered.
 But again, the manager or some HR person will have to approve this.

 Support issues also offer plenty of need for some sort of escalation mechanism.